Save Smithy Wood

 We are not against the provision of a new service station, but we do not agree that ancient woodland is an appropriate place to build it.

 If you have objected already and want to do so again, please make clear that you are maintaining your existing objection.
-We expect the planning committee to make a decision in Autumn 2016.
+We expect the planning committee to make a decision in early 2017.